gchq/gaffer-doc/src/main/resources/dev/walkthrough/FederatedStoreWalkThrough.md

 ## Disallow Public Access
 By default the `FederatedStore` will allow graphs to be added with public access.
-However public access can be disallow by setting the property `gaffer.federatedstore.isPublicAllowed` to false.
+Public access can be prevented by setting the property `gaffer.federatedstore.isPublicAllowed` to false.

 ${START_JAVA_CODE}
 ${DISALLOW_PUBLIC_ACCESS_SNIPPET}